 Patterns of SES-related relative risk.
 Table 7 shows that the SES-related risk gradients often vary considerably for different causes of accidental death.
-Of the 24 specific forms where risk of death rises as neighborhood income falls, 7 have ORs (for the lowest income areas) between 1.3 and 1.9, 11 between 2.0 and 4.0, and 6 between 4.1 and 7.4.
+Of the 24 specific forms where risk of death rises as neighborhood income falls, seven have odds ratios (for the lowest income areas) between 1.3 and 1.9, eleven between 2.0 and 4.0, and six between 4.1 and 7.4.

 The first subset of causes listed in Table 7 disproportionately affects the very young and very old.
 These age groups are not only the most physically vulnerable but also the least mentally adept, making them the most dependent on the competence and foresight of caregivers.
-(Fluid g-raw mental horsepower-falls as much between ages 18-80, on the average, as it rises between ages 8-18; Salthouse, 2000.)
-Focusing on relative risk for people from the lowest income neighborhoods, we see that there is no incomemortality gradient for falls (1.0), a shallow one for suffocation and pedestrian traffic deaths (both 1.3), and somewhat steeper ones for choking (1.5) and colliding with objects (1.8).
-Risk gradients for these forms of death may be steeper partly because of the inability of victims and the persons near them to anticipate and deal effectively with what are generally only minor mishaps for ages that are more physically capable on the average.
+(Fluid g-raw "mental horsepower"-falls as much between ages 18-80, on the average, as it rises between ages 8-18; Salthouse, 2000.)
+Focusing on relative risk for people from the lowest income neighborhoods, we see that there is no income-mortality gradient for falls (1.0), a shallow one for suffocation and pedestrian traffic deaths (both 1.3), and somewhat steeper ones for choking (1.5) and colliding with objects (1.8).
+Risk gradients for these forms of death may be steeper owing partly to the inability of victims and the persons near them to anticipate and deal effectively with what are generally only minor mishaps for ages that are more physically capable on the average.
 Such inability would allow the incidents (e.g., choking) to progress largely unimpeded toward eventual death.